cgwire/kitsu/development-environment/README.md

 Prior to setting up the Kitsu development environment make sure you have the following elements installed:

-* Node.js 6.x or superior
+* Node.js 8.x or superior
 * A [Zou development instance](https://zou.cg-wire.com/development/) up and running on port 5000
 * A [Zou Events development instance](https://zou.cg-wire.com/development/) up and running on port 5001 (optional)

+Eventually you can use our [Docker image]() but it will require you to give two environment variables: `KITSU_API_TARGET` and `KITSU_EVENT_TARGET`.
+Each of them are the urls of where the API can be reached and where the event stream can be reached.

 ## Develop